 Subway will replace Coca-Cola products with Pepsi in 2025

 Pepsi has edged out Coca-Cola in the Subway soda wars.
-The sandwich chain will no longer serve Coca-Cola products, but instead, Pepsi, the company announced in a press release.
+The sandwich chain will no longer serve Coca-Cola products, but instead, Pepsi, the company announced.
 It's a reversal from their previous commitment to Coke.

 Subway has signed a 10-year deal with PepsiCo that begins in 2025 and will serve that brand's beverages like Mountain Dew, Gatorade and Aquafina, said the company.